wnykuang/webdevSU2019/lecNoteMay15.md

 constructor, super, props. pass the parameters to the compounent.

-### Creating a Stateless compounent.
+### Creating a Stateless compounent

-Pure function . as constructor.
+Pure function .
+Only thing the function need to do is return.
+No need constructor, no need render function.